 Vermont is 74% forested and wood is your local, sustainable, renewable fuel source.
-The Department of Forests, Parks and Recreation supports the adoption of a “modern wood heating” program which encourages the use of highly efficient, clean burning/low emitting technology, while recognizing that safeguarding long-term forest health is critical to ensure that wood fuel is renewable and sustainable.
+The Department of Forests, Parks and Recreation supports the adoption of an “advanced wood heating” program which encourages the use of highly efficient, clean burning/low emitting technology, while recognizing that safeguarding long-term forest health is critical to ensure that wood fuel is renewable and sustainable.
 We strongly support using locally harvested and processed wood fuel to help support local economies and provide markets for the products of sustainable forest management.

 Vermont Wood Energy Facts